 In the front end the pulse is modulated using an IX Blue LiNbO3 EO device with a tap for closed-loop bias control, which helps to maintain pulse shape stability.
 The highland T400 waveform generator driving the modulator is controlled with in-house closed-loop optimization code in Python and updates instantaneously, allowing rapid convergence to a desired pulse shape in the front end.
 At 5 Hz, convergence is achieved in seconds.

-While diverse waveforms are readily generated using the front-end closed loop system, the amplification stages significantly affect the final pulse shape, as shown in Figure 5.
+While diverse waveforms are readily generated using the front-end closed loop system, the amplification stages significantly affect the final pulse shape.
 A good starting point can be established using a semi-empirical transfer function to converge at 5 Hz to the appropriate front end output for a given desired pulse shape, but the finishing touches require a few iterations on full energy shots at 1 shot/7 min.

 Shot to Shot Stability